Tutorial

 add a CMakeLists.txt

-configuration file to add Python tests within the
+configuration file to include Python tests within

 add_test(